DavidFowler/flank-demo/README.md

 *You can use NiFi to create the sensor stream or connect via ssh and start a generator script via console (see below).*

-In NiFi click on the top right burger menu and select *Templates*.
+In NiFi, from the Operate Palette click on the Upload Template icon.
 Import the following Nifi flow:

 [20220622_083349_Streaming-Demo_NiFi_Flow.xml](assets/20220622_083349_Streaming-Demo_NiFi_Flow.xml)